satoqz/dhbw.typ/README.md

 I was likely the first student at DHBW to ever use Typst for a thesis, this is the template I've ended up with after several iterations and gathering feedback from other students using unreleased variations of it.

+Note that this template is only intended for students of the faculty of technology.
+Especially if you're part of the faculty of economics, you should probably consult a lawyer before you even type a single character.

 [**Preview**](./thesis.pdf)

 ### **Why you should write your thesis in Typst**